MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/governance-complaince-oracle-landing-zone.md

 - Ensure encrypted communication between database and its clients.
 - Use RBAC to ensure the least privileged access to your database server and data (including backups).
-- Enforce zero-trust [network security](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/security#zero-trust) across the network perimeter.
+- Consider enforcing zero-trust [network security](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/security#zero-trust) across the network perimeter.

 ### Compliance